Unexpectedly Weak General Relativistic Effects in Strongly Relativistic Tidal Disruption Events: Estimating the Electromagnetic Observables

 \section{Estimating the Electromagnetic Observables}

 To estimate the electromagnetic observables, for each snapshot, we first identify the photospheric radius, $R_{\mathrm{ph}}$, defined as

 where $R_{\mathrm{out}}$ denotes the outer radial boundary, and $\kappa _{\mathrm{sc}}=0.34$\,$\mathrm{cm^{2}}$\,$\mathrm{g^{-1}}$ is the Thomson scattering opacity, assuming a hydrogen mass fraction of $0.7$.
-The absorption opacity, $\kappa_{\mathrm{abs}}$, is computed (interpolated) using the OPAL opacity tables for solar metallicity.
+The absorption opacity, $\kappa_{\mathrm{abs}}$, is computed (interpolated) using the OPAL opacity tables for solar metallicity \footnote{In cases where the target cells fall outside the tabulated range, we instead adopt the analytical expression for the absorption opacity given by \citet{2017MNRAS.471.3200M, 2024ApJ...971L..46P}.}.
 Although we account for both scattering and absorption opacity, electron scattering dominates over absorption processes, resulting in the scattering photosphere becoming equal to the total absorption photosphere.

 We then estimate the cooling time of a fluid element located at radius $r$ within the photosphere as

 where $h_\rho$ is the density-weighted scale height along radial paths

 The flux at the photosphere along a radial path is estimated as